Pragti-Gupta/Pragti_BlueStamp_Portfolio/index.md

 # Starter Project: Jitterbug

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/F7M7imOVGug" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/-ZHt3RgyCjU?si=4k7KgGRrm4ysOyv0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 My starter project is a jitterbug.
 It consists of a vibration motor, 2 leds, battery, on and off switch, and 6 metal wires that serve as legs.
 This was my first time properly soldering, so it was fun attaching the leds, buzzer, switch, legs, and battery holder onto the circuit board.
 When you switch the bug on, the motor will start shaking the legs, propelling the bug, and the leds will also turn on.